ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial2.md

 <br />

 ## Initial visualisation, TIFF export, and cell segmentation

 ---

-In addition to the two primary segmentation approaches below, we also provide a modified version of the [Bodenmiller lab segmentation approach](https://wiki.centenary.org.au/x/kYBfCQ).
+Below we provide instructions for two key segmentation approaches.
+The simple nuclear expansion approach is straightforward and involves few moving parts, and the advanced multicut approach is more complex, but extremely versatile, and faciltates regional segmentation as well.
+In addition to these primary segmentation approaches, we also provide a modified version of the [Bodenmiller lab segmentation approach](https://wiki.centenary.org.au/x/kYBfCQ).

 <table class="table gmisc_table">
   <tbody>